-- 4.2 To involve pupils we will: - Involve pupils in policy writing and decision making, to ensure that they understand the school's approach and are clear about the part they have to play to prevent bullying. - Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of internal support, as well as external helplines and websites. - Offer support to pupils who have been bullied and to those who are bullying in order to address the problems they have. - 4.3 To involve parent/s carers we will: - Take steps to involve parents and carers in developing policies and procedures, to ensure they are aware that the school does not tolerate any form of bullying.
+- 4.2 To involve pupils we will: - Involve pupils in policy writing and decision making, to ensure that they understand the school's approach and are clear about the part they have to play to prevent bullying. - Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of internal support, as well as external helplines and websites. - Offer support to pupils who have been bullied and to those who are bullying in order to address the problems they have. - 4.3 To involve parent/s carers we will: - Make sure that key information about bullying (including policies and named points of contact) is available to parents/carers in a variety of formats. - Engage parents with the PSHE curriculum through whole school events linked to Anti

-- Make sure that key information about bullying (including policies and named points of contact) is available to parents/carers in a variety of formats. - Engage parents with the PSHE curriculum through whole school events linked to Antibullying. - Ensure all parents/carers know who to contact if they are worried about bullying and where to access independent advice. - Work with all parents/carers and the local community to address issues beyond the school gates that give rise to bullying. - Ensure that parents work with the school to role model positive behaviour for pupils, both on and offline. - Ensure all parents/carers know about our complaints procedure and how to use it effectively, to raise concerns in an appropriate manner.
+- Bullying. - Ensure all parents/carers know who to contact if they are worried about bullying and where to access independent advice. - Work with all parents/carers and the local community to address issues beyond the school gates that give rise to bullying. - Ensure that parents work with the school to role model positive behaviour for pupils, both on and offline. - Ensure all parents/carers know about our complaints procedure and how to use it effectively, to raise concerns in an appropriate manner.